Ethics of the scientific publication

 2. Ethic principles in the reviewer’s activity

-These guidelines are based on Elsevier policies and COPE’s Best Practice Guidelines for Journal Editors.
+These guidelines are based on the COPE's practice guidelines for journal reviewers.

-The suitability of manuscripts for publication in Biotechnologia Acta is judged by peer reviewers and editorial board.
-All the review process is conducted in blind review.
+Peer reviewers and the editorial board judge the suitability of manuscripts for publication in Biotechnologia Acta.
+All the review process is conducted in anonymous review.
 The Editor handles all correspondence with the author and makes the final decision as to whether the paper is recommended for acceptance, rejection, or needs to be returned to the author for revision.

-An Editor evaluates the submitted papers on prequalification step for suitability of further review process.
-The peer reviewers should examine the manuscript and return it with their recommendation to the Editor as soon as possible, usually within 3 weeks.
-If one of peer reviewers recommends rejection, the Editor asks a third reviewer to decide the acceptance or rejection of the paper.
+An Editor evaluates the submitted papers on the prequalification step for suitability of further review process.
+The peer reviewers should examine the manuscript and return it with their recommendation to the Editor as soon as possible, preferably no later than 3 weeks.
+If one of the peer reviewers recommends rejection, the Editor asks a third reviewer to decide the acceptance or rejection of the paper.

 Papers needing revision will be returned to the authors, and the author must return the revised manuscript to the Editor.
 The last one checks whether the manuscript is revised as suggested by peer reviewers.
-The Editor could give recommendation to Chief Editor that the manuscript should return to authors, accept, or reject within 2 weeks.
-After acceptance by the Editor, manuscript is forwarded to the layout editor to be layout for editorial board meeting.
-Chief Editor would send an acceptance letter announcing the publication issue attached with manuscript reprint to authors.
+The Editor could recommend Chief Editor that the manuscript be returned to the authors, accepted, or rejected within 2 weeks.
+After acceptance by the Editor, the manuscript is forwarded to the layout editor to be layout its discussion by the Biotechnolgia Acta editorial board.

-The panel of peer reviewers should all abide by a Code of Ethics regarding honesty, detecting examples of plagiarism, salami slicing or unethical research practice and giving constructive feedback to both the authors and editors.
-Peer review in all its form plays an important role in ensuring the integrity of the scholarly record.
-The process depends to a large extent on trust, and requires that everyone involved behaves responsibly and ethically.
-Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.
+The peer reviewers should all abide by a Code of Ethics regarding honesty, detecting examples of plagiarism, salami slicing, or unethical research practices, and giving constructive feedback to both the authors and editors.
+Peer review in all its forms plays an essential role in ensuring the integrity of the scholarly record.
+The process depends to a large extent on trust and requires that everyone involved behave responsibly and ethically.
+Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the Editor and excuse himself from the review process.

 Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorized by the editor.

 2.3.
-Can’t be the author or co-author of the reviewing work, and also research advisor and/or employees of the department where the author works.
+Cannot be the author or co-author of the reviewing work and also research advisor and/or employees of the department where the author works.

 2.4.
-Declare if they do not have the subject expertise required to carry out the review or if they are able to assess only part of the manuscript, outlining clearly the areas for which they have the relevant expertise.
+Reviewers should state if they do not have the subject matter expertise required to conduct the review or are able to evaluate only a specific part of the manuscript, clearly outlining the areas in which they have relevant expertise.

 2.8.
 Review afresh any manuscript they have previously reviewed for another journal as it may have changed between the two submissions and the journals’ criteria for evaluation and acceptance may be different.